-An online self-paced 5 part series to help Black Women examine ways they have given their power away and gain the courage to go for the jobs they really want.
+An online self-paced program to help Black Women examine ways they have given their power away and gain the courage to go for the jobs they really want.

 - tired of dragging yourself to that Soul-Crushing job because….. ‘at least you have a job”?